VascoSch92/VascoSch92/README.md

 <details>
   <summary>Symmetria</summary>

-  - **Description:**  Symmetria provides an intuitive, thorough, and comprehensive framework for interacting with the symmetric group and its elements.
+  - **Description:**  Symmetria provides an intuitive and comprehensive framework for interacting with the symmetric group and its elements, built on a Rust backend for optimal performance.

   - **Repository:**  [VascoSch92/symmetria](https://github.com/VascoSch92/symmetria)